Are reservations needed?

 Where does the tour start?

 All tours are offered free of charge.

 Are self-guided tours available?

 No, self-guided tours are not available.
 Staff and volunteer tour guides escort visitors through the building, explaining its history, art and architecture, and the legislative process.

 What are the tour times?

-The State House is closed Sundays and State holidays, including: New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Good Friday, Memorial Day, Fourth of July, Labor Day, Columbus Day, Election Day, Veterans Day, Thanksgiving Day and Christmas Day.
+The State House is closed Saturdays, Sundays, and State holidays, including: New Year’s Day, Martin Luther King Jr. Day, Presidents’ Day, Good Friday, Memorial Day, Juneteenth, Fourth of July, Labor Day, Columbus Day, Election Day, Veterans Day, Thanksgiving Day and Christmas Day.
 (Please note that holidays occurring on a Saturday are observed on the preceding Friday and holidays occurring on a Sunday are observed on Monday.)

 What will I see on the tour?

 You will see the legislative portion of the State House which includes the General Assembly and Senate Chambers, and other significant interior spaces.
 Visit the highlights and facilities page for more information.

 Can I have my wedding pictures taken at the State House?